King (new wave band)

 King were an English new wave band which formed in 1983.
-The band achieved chart success in 1985, and are best known for their hit single "Love & Pride", which reached number 2 in the UK.
-The band had two Top 20 albums (both certified Gold) and five Top 30 singles in the space of a year.
+The band achieved chart success in 1984, and are best known for their hit single "Love & Pride", which reached No. 2 on the UK singles chart.
+The band had two top 20 albums (both certified gold) and five top 30 singles in the space of a year.

 Overview

 The band was formed from the remnants of Coventry rock-ska band the Reluctant Stereotypes, along with producer Paul Sampson.
 After the Reluctant Stereotypes, singer Paul King formed the Raw Screens, who perfected their act and style to what Paul King and his manager Perry Haines called "Multi Tone", a reference to "Two Tone", and then, in 1983, relaunched the group as band King from the surname of lead singer Paul King.
+The band toured as a support act for Wah!, JoBoxers and Everything but the Girl and received airplay for their early tracks on BBC radio.

+As lead singer, Paul King wore a mullet haircut and spray-painted Doc Marten's Boots which led to the band gaining a skinhead following that was later replaced by a teenage following.
+The band went through a succession of drummers while recording their debut album.
+The first three singles from this were largely ignored and failed to make the top 75 of the UK singles chart.
+The band's fortunes changed in late 1984 after an appearance on The Tube and a tour in support of Culture Club.
+This led to the successful re-release of the band's early singles.

-As lead singer, Paul King wore a mullet haircut and spray-painted Doc Marten's Boots – a look described "like the Child Catcher from Chitty Chitty Bang Bang".
-The band released two UK Top 20 albums on CBS, both produced and mixed by Richard James Burgess, who also played drums on most of the debut album Steps in Time (the second LP, Bitter Sweet, saw Adrian Lillywhite on drums).
+The band released two UK top 20 albums on CBS, both produced and mixed by Richard James Burgess, who also played drums on most of the debut album Steps in Time (the second LP, Bitter Sweet, saw Adrian Lillywhite on drums).
 Both albums were certified gold and produced five hit singles, the most successful being the UK No. 2 hit, "Love & Pride".
 "Love & Pride" was King's only single to chart on the US Billboard Hot 100 which peaked at No. 55 in September 1985.

-Despite a year of success, the band split up in 1986.
+Despite a year of success, the band split up in 1986 after a tour of Japan.
 In 1987, Paul King released a solo album entitled Joy, produced by American producer Dan Hartman.
 After that, he briefly worked as a VJ for MTV.

 In 1998, a compilation album was released, entitled The Best of King – Love & Pride, with 18 tracks, featuring the band's greatest hits and stand-out tracks, including Paul King's one minor solo hit, "I Know".

-Cherry Red Records released a remastered version of Bitter Sweet in 2007 followed in 2010 by a remaster of Steps In Time and in 2018 by another King compilation entitled Remixes & Rarities, which contained rare tracks not found on the reissues.
+Cherry Red Records released a remastered version of Bitter Sweet in 2007 followed by a remaster of Steps in Time in 2010 and in 2018, another King compilation entitled Remixes & Rarities was released, which contained rare tracks not found on the reissues.